-Keyword Required Default Valid values Description 'c' Yes Positive number speed of sound in the far-field medium, m/s ʻrho0' Yes Positive num- ber density of the far-field medium, kg/s 'p0' Yes Positive number static pressure of the far-field medium, Pa 'dt' Yes Positive num- ber timestep between observer microphone recording times, s 'breakTo- lAbs' No 'dt' set in the solver settings dictionary / 1000 Positive number the time accuracy (s) with which we would like to predict the retarded time τ in the retarded time calculation. 'maxIts' No 50 Positive integer The maximum number of iterations to use in the algorithm used to predict retarded time 'observer- StartTime' No Number The simulation time (s) at which observers start recording data.
+Keyword Required Default Valid values Description 'c' Yes Positive number speed of sound in the far-field medium, m/s ʻrho0' Yes Positive num- ber density of the far-field medium, kg/s 'p0' Yes Positive number static pressure of the far-field medium, Pa 'dt' No set equal to the smallest timestep between outputs in all the FWH surface data files specified in the surfaces dictionary Positive number timestep between observer microphone recording times, s ʻbreakTo- lAbs' No 'dt' set in the solver settings dictionary / 1000 Positive number the time accuracy (s) with which we would like to predict the retarded time τ in the retarded time calculation. 'maxIts' No 50 Positive integer The maximum number of iterations to use in the algorithm used to predict retarded time 'observer- StartTime' No Number The simulation time (s) at which observers start recording data.
 If this is not set, this will be set automatically to be the earliest time when a surface/observer pair has a valid signal. ʻob- serverEnd- Time' No Number The simulation time (s) at which observers end recording data.
 If this is not set, this will be set automatically to be the last time when a surface/observer pair has a valid signal.